Want to swim with turtles in Hawaii? Get my ultimate guide to Laniakea Beach aka Turtle Beach Oahu below!

 It’s a beautiful resort with many incredible amenities.
 And it’s only around 20 minutes away from Turtle Beach.
 Check out the latest prices and more details.

 VRBO or Airbnb will be your best bet for places to stay near Turtle Beach.
 There are some great houses within walking distance.
 Enjoy a cozy villa, or even rent a room from some locals.

-Most often, Airbnb’s hosts will leave beach equipment you can use for free!
+Most often, your vacation rental hosts will leave beach equipment you can use for free!
 See my favorite accommodations option here.

 Things to do on North Shore Oahu

 While seeing the turtles is amazing, if you happen to go and they are not out yet, there are still plenty of things you can do around Turtle Beach!

 Also, in Haleiwa are some of the best food trucks and restaurants on the island.
 You can find something delicious to eat while you wait to see the turtles.